papiodesu/leptos_book/src/view/05_forms.md

 }
 ```

-> #### Why do you need 「prop:value」?
+> #### Why do you need "prop:value"?
 >
 > Web browsers are the most ubiquitous and stable platform for rendering graphical user interfaces in existence.
 They have also maintained an incredible backwards compatibility over their three decades of existence.
 Inevitably, this means there are some quirks.
 >
-> One odd quirk is that there is a distinction between HTML attributes and DOM element properties, i.e., between something called an “attribute” which is parsed from HTML and can be set on a DOM element with 「.setAttribute()」, and something called a “property” which is a field of the JavaScript class representation of that parsed HTML element.
+> One odd quirk is that there is a distinction between HTML attributes and DOM element properties, i.e., between something called an “attribute” which is parsed from HTML and can be set on a DOM element with ".setAttribute()", and something called a “property” which is a field of the JavaScript class representation of that parsed HTML element.
 >
-> In the case of an 「<input value=...>」, setting the 「value」 _attribute_ is defined as setting the initial value for the input, and setting 「value」 _property_ sets its current value.
-It may be easier to understand this by opening 「about:blank」 and running the following JavaScript in the browser console, line by line:
+> In the case of an "<input value=...>」, setting the 「value」 _attribute_ is defined as setting the initial value for the input, and setting 「value」 _property_ sets its current value.
+It may be easier to understand this by opening 「about:blank" and running the following JavaScript in the browser console, line by line:
 >
 > ```js
 > // create an input and append it to the DOM